Adam Stern discusses the upcoming concert “Something might be made of that tune”: Elgar’s Enigma Variations: April 1, 2017

 Music Director Adam Stern discusses the program of the Seattle Philharmonic's January 28, 2017 concert.

 Music Director Adam Stern discusses the program of the Seattle Philharmonic's October 29, 2016 concert.

 Photographer Paul Lebel's look at the Seattle Phil.
 Including interviews with Music Director Adam Stern and cellist Michael Moore.

-Adam Stern discusses the upcoming concert “Handel, To Him I bend The Knee,” which features music by Beethoven, Handel and Malloy Miller.
+Adam Stern discusses the upcoming Phil concert with works by Beethoven, Tchaikovsky and Britten.

 Benaroya Hall houses two performance halls in a complex that is thoroughly integrated into downtown Seattle.
 Occupying an entire city block at the very core of the city, the development celebrates the vital role of performance events while maintaining the continuity of commercial life along one avenue and providing a much-needed public space, in the form of a terraced garden, along another.